hn437/random_walk/README.md

 This is a **group exercise**, so you should be working in pairs of two students.

+The Goal is to **practise writing readable, maintainable and reliable code collaboratively.**

 ## Group Exercise

 1. One student of your group forks the code from [https://github.com/advanced-geoscripting-2021/random_walker.git](https://github.com/advanced-geoscripting-2021/random_walker.git)